Spoon Theory: Why Autism Drains My Energy 3x Faster Than Neurotypicals

 Omari

 I have limited energy for daily tasks.
 Cleaning, laundry, cooking—they all cost me spoons.
-Christine Miserandino created spoon theory to explain chronic illness, but as an autistic person, the decisions I make every day drain me far more than they drain neurotypicals.
+Christine Miserandino created spoon theory to explain chronic illness, but as an autistic person, the decisions I make every day drain me far more than it does for neurotypicals

 The Autism Difference